danny-allen/payment/README.md

 # payment

-Here is an example of how to make a payment:
+Here is an example of how to make a payment and immediatly perform a refund:

 ```php
 //autoloader